 For some experiments, such as Spectrogram and Voice Snipper, you need to record the sound from an external source.
 However, the saving and sharing process for them is also the same as the others.

 Bottom Line: Chrome Music Lab

 The Google Music Lab is one of the easiest ways to get into the field of music creation.
-Although it does not have a bunch of high-standard features as other software, it still has some rich features to work upon.
+Although it does not have many high-standard features as other software, it still has some rich features to work upon.

-Above all, Chrome Music Lab comes with a clean and simple interface and is a beginner-friendly platform.
+Above all, Chrome Music Lab has a clean and straightforward interface and is a beginner-friendly platform.

-Ever since I started using the Google Music Lab, I can create or recreate songs of my own and share them with my friends.
-Since the features are extremely easy, I could do it all with the utmost ease.
+Ever since I started using the Google Music Lab, I can create or recreated songs of my own and shared them with my friends.
+Since the features are straightforward, I could do it all quickly.

-Share your thoughts on the Chrome Music Lab, and how helpful it has been to you!
+Please share your thoughts on the Chrome Music Lab and how helpful it has been to you!
 What do you think is different from the others?